 The Trials of Lance Eliot

-by Adam Stück (under the pen name of M.L.
+by Adam Stück (as M.L.
 Brown)

 I am not going to give much of a review of this book, because the author has stated that he plans to rewrite it, whether he eventually publishes that new version or not (he stated this over 4 years ago, so who knows what progress he may or may not have made on it by now).